 How to start receiving services

-In order to start receiving disability transportation services, you will need to do the following:
+In order to start receiving disability transportation services, students/faculty will need to do the following:

 - Attach appropriate documentation to the form.
 This can be a doctor’s note or scan of handicap parking permit (which is what I used)